ryanatkn/gro/src/docs/log.md

 }
 ```

-The `Dev_Logger` can be extended with your own custom loggers
+The `DevLogger` can be extended with your own custom loggers
 that have state separate from the builtins.
 Your loggers don't have to follow Gro's global configuration pattern, either.